-- 1.11.
+- 4.1.
 The Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by: - a) the work of the senior management team who have responsibility for the development and maintenance of the governance environment - b) the role of the Cabinet and committees, including the Audit and Standards Committee and the Shareholders Sub Committee for the Council's wholly owned subsidiary company Harlow Trading Services - c) the Internal Audit Manager's Annual Report - d) comments made by the external auditors - e) other review agencies and inspectorates - 1.12.
+The review of effectiveness is informed by: - a) work of the Senior Management Board (SMB) who have responsibility for the development and maintenance of the governance environment - b) the role of the Cabinet and committees, including the Audit and Standards Committee and the Shareholders Sub Committee for the

+Council's wholly owned subsidiary company Harlow Trading Services

+- c) the Internal Audit Manager's Annual Report - d) comments made by the external auditors - e) other review agencies and inspectorates - 4.2.
 The review has been led by the Corporate Governance Group comprising the Head of Governance, the Section 151 Officer, a Policy and Performance representative, the Internal Audit Manager, the Insurance and Risk Manager, the Legal Services Manager and other officers when they have specific contributions to make.
 In carrying out the review, the Group has kept in mind the seven CIPFA/SOLACE principles of effective governance.
-The Group has considered the following evidence: - a) Service Assurance Statements third tier managers, in conjunction with their Head of Service, have completed a self-assessment covering the effectiveness of governance arrangements in their area.
-The self-assessments, which have been reviewed by Internal Audit, have been used to identify areas for improvement both at a service level and, where more than one service has identified an area for improvement; corporate actions have been added to the improvement plan covered in the next section.

-- b) The Internal Audit Manager's annual opinion on the Council's control framework, delivered to the Audit and Standards Committee, as the body charged with governance. - c) Based upon the results of work undertaken during the year it is the Internal Audit Manager's overall opinion that the Council has an adequate and effective governance, risk management and control framework for 2020/21.
+The Group has considered the following evidence: - a) Service Assurance Statements Assistant Directors, in conjunction with their Directors, have completed a self-assessment covering the effectiveness of governance arrangements in their area.
+The self-assessments, which have been reviewed by Internal Audit, have been used to identify areas for improvement both at a service level and, where more than one service has identified an area for improvement; corporate actions have been added to the improvement plan covered in the next section. - b) The Internal Audit Manager's annual opinion on the Council's control framework, delivered to the Audit and Standards Committee, as the body charged with governance. - c) Based upon the results of work undertaken during the year it is the Internal Audit Manager's overall opinion that the Council has an adequate and effective governance, risk management and control framework for 2021/22.
 Areas for improvement were identified in a number of reviews and action plans agreed.
-Where significant deficiencies in control processes have been identified by Internal Audit, the actions that the Council's management plan to take will, if implemented satisfactorily, resolve the deficiencies in the appropriate manner. - d) External audit reports issued during the 2020/21 year.
-Where these exist, we have also used reports from other agencies and inspectorates. - 1.13.
+Where significant deficiencies in control processes have been identified by Internal Audit, the actions that the Council's management plan to take will, if implemented satisfactorily, resolve the deficiencies in the appropriate manner. - d) The ongoing work of External Audit with regards to the 2018/19accounts and the impact of this on subsequent year's accounts..
+Where these exist, we have also used reports from other agencies and inspectorates. - 4.3.
 During the year the Corporate Governance Group has been responsible for monitoring and reviewing the corporate governance framework and for considering specific governance issues as they arise.
 The work of this group has strengthened many of the Council's governance processes and has addressed issues raised in the Annual Governance Statement.
-In particular, the group continues to ensure that there is better integration of the assurance framework and that the process for producing the Annual Governance Statement remains robust.

-Impact of coronavirus on the Council's governance arrangements for 2020/21
+In particular, the group continues to ensure that there is better integration of the assurance framework and that the process for producing the Annual Governance Statement remains robust. - 5.
+Impact of coronavirus on the Council's governance arrangements for 2021/22 - 5.1.
+As a result of the pandemic during 2020/21 the majority of staff worked from home. and Council meetings were held virtually and were still open